jbiatek/BSGRulebook/rulebook.md

     - Cylons may use the action listed on their current Cylon location, on their Cylon Leader character sheet, or on Treachery Skill cards, but *not* old human character abilities or other Skill cards.
 4. Prepare for Jump:
     - If a Crisis card was played, resolve the "Prepare for Jump" icon as normal.
-    - This rule is not present in the base game, but it is added in each of the expansions.
+    - This step is not present in the base game, but it is added in each of the expansions.
 5. End turn.
 Do not draw a Crisis card.
 All players must apply the 10 Skill card hand limit.
 If any resource is at 0 or below, the humans lose.

 ### Cylon Leaders

-A Cylon Leader is a special player who plays with their own motives and agenda.
+A Cylon Leader is a special player who plays with their own motives or agenda.
 In addition to being aligned with the winning team, a Cylon Leader will also need to accomplish their own goal(s), adding an extra challenge.
 These extra goals cannot be discussed or revealed, other than discussing which side the Cylon Leader is trying to help or hurt.

 With an Agenda card, the Cylon Leader needs to satisfy *all* conditions listed on the card in order to win.

 With Motive cards, the Cylon Leader receives 2 at the start of the game and 2 more at the Sleeper Agent phase.
 Each one has 2 components, an allegiance and a condition.
 The Cylon Leader may reveal a Motive card at any time as long as its condition is *currently* being met, even in the middle of an action or Crisis.
 If it *was* met before but is not anymore, it cannot be revealed.
 In order to win with Motive cards, at the end of the game the Cylon Leader must have at least 3 Motive cards revealed, and at least 2 of the revealed cards must be aligned with the winning team.

-Cylon Leaders are generally treated like and follow the rules for revealed Cylons.
+Cylon Leaders are normally treated like and follow the rules for revealed Cylons.
 Unlike revealed Cylons, Leaders keep and use their character sheets.
 Just like other players, they must draw from their Skill set unless otherwise specified.
 They also have positive abilities at their disposal, including a "once per game" or Miracle ability, and negative abilities which are followed at all times.

 #### Infiltrating